novix-sa/Pyplan/docs/User Guide/Introduction.md

 # User Guide
 The following sections covers basic functionalities and features of Pyplan.
-Pyplan is always evolving so that it is probable you will find minor differences between this document and the last Pyplan version running online.
+Pyplan is in permanent evolution so that it is probable you will find minor differences between this document and the last Pyplan version running online.

 ## What you will find in this User Guide
 The user guide has been structured in the following sections:
 ### Pyplan App Homepage
-Where it is described the application main menu and sections Describes what you see after login
+Where it is described the application main menu and tools.
 ### File Manager
 In this section you will be working with files related to your models